Bikini Atoll: Clothing and dress

 It is customary to remove one's shoes or sandals when taking a seat at someone's home.
-Marshallese women traditionally cover their shoulders and thighs as well.
+Marshallese women traditionally cover their thighs as well.
 Women generally wear cotton muʻumuʻus or similar clothing that covers most of the body.
 Personal health is not often discussed except within the family, and women are especially private about female-related health issues, although they are willing to talk about their breasts.